 Exercise Safely with Lifeline24

-Here at Lifeline24 we want our customers to feel confident both at home and whilst out and about.
-As part of our commitment to your wellbeing, we offer the GO GPS Alarm.
-This fantastic device provides you with 24/7 coverage 365 days a year, regardless of your location.
+Here at Lifeline24 we want our customers to feel confident at home.
+As part of our commitment to your wellbeing, we offer the Fall Detector plan.
+This fantastic device provides you with 24/7 coverage 365 days a year.